CASA-girls/InflationCalculator/README.md

 The main focus of the front end development was to enable the user to engage with an interface that provides more depth while maintaining a minimalist aesthetic, in turn providing an intuitive experience.
 This keeps in line with our website's core message, delivering imagery of how growth and inflation through time have a subsequential effect on our environment in a more digestible format that evokes awareness.

 ![ux principles](https://github.com/CASA-girls/InflationCalculator/assets/114082509/c5aaeaf9-bf14-4a06-913a-e2da0ec83227)

 In the initial stages of creating the storyboard, we initially employed SASS/JavaScript packages as references (Themesberg, n.d.).
 While the UX user design seemed promising for conceptualising the website, facilitating the seamless addition of website elements by all team members and smooth integration posed a challenge.
 This limitation in flexibility led to the decision to opt for UI design, utilising the pre-built Bootswatch/CSS framework for formatting instead.

 The main goal for choosing the right UI design was to portray a modern computational aesthetic using neumorphic design, instead of using contrasting darker neon colours and more pronounced pastel colours to aid the visibility of users and those with vision impairments, providing more depth to the website, whilst attracting the attention and guiding the user when exploring interactive graphs and key snippets of information.
 This is one of the key features for accessible design good practice (Vo, 2020).

+Using Bootswatch and Bootstrap helped to set the theme which is a consistent modern look in the design process, with features such as buttons, navbars, and input and output boxes that mimic real life buttons and have 3D features.

 ## Back End overview
 VS Code Chart Creation Workflow: